zmlka/undisciplinary/architecture_is.md

 tags: architecture, theory, pilosophy, definition, quotes
 ---

+* Architecture is a series of failures of people thinking their beliefs apply to others.
+That how they think life should be lived is how live should be lived.

 ## Quotes

 > Architecture is the masterly, correct, and magnificent play of masses brought